padrinobook/padrinobook/01-introduction.md

   (Microsoft).
 Development on this machine is extreme good, because it underlines the needs of developers.

-There is a war between these three operation systems, and which you chose is a matter of taste.
-As you can see on this pictures, I'm using a Mac.
-I like and love (and yeah, I had to pay a lot of patience and learning to come to the point where I can say, that it was worth paying that much money for the hardware).
+There is a war between these three operating systems, and which one you choose is a matter of taste.
+As you can see in these pictures, I'm using a Mac.

 ### Editor